 Of all the teachings of scripture, this is by far the most important thing you should ever learn.

-The Gospel, which means Good News, is Jesus Christ which is His life, death, and resurrection.
-However, I will only share the essential parts of the Gospel which comes in fours:
+The Gospel, which means the Good News, is Jesus Christ which is His life, death, and resurrection.
+However, I will only share the essential parts of the Gospel which comes in seven basic points:

 1. Who God is

-Some of you who are Christians would recognize this pattern coming from the Four Spiritual Laws.
-The difference between the Four Spiritual Laws and this is that what I’ve written is that it is a much deeper version of it.
-And the biggest difference is #1 on the above list.
+Some of you who are Christians are familiar with Four Spiritual Laws and the Romans Road.
+The difference between those and mine is that what I’ve written is that it goes into most of those point more deeply; and the biggest difference is #1 and #3 on the above list.
 It is also differentiated from the other gospel presentations like “The Romans Road”, and “Five Things God Wants You To Know”.

 My mentor who taught me this Gospel version called it the, “Four Truths of the Gospel”; and credit also to Paul Washer as, thanks to watching his videos, have learnt much on the character of God.